Send the link below via email or IMCopy

 "We don't know how you did it, but you've given us back the daughter we had prior to her diagnosis...We can't ever thank you enough!" - Parent

 In the late 1980s Paul Newman had a radical idea - to let kids be kids.
-These kids however were affected by a serious illness and spent much of their time in hospitals and doctor's offices.
+These kids however were affected by a serious health challenge and spent much of their time in hospitals and doctor's offices.
 He decided the best thing for these kids was to get the chance to "raise a little hell".
 He created the camp "Hole in the Wall" in Connecticut to let them do just that.
 Turns out, it was a fool proof theory!

 Since then these magical camps have spread across the globe into Africa, Europe and in many States of America.
 These camps all have the same mission; to create opportunities for children and their families to reach beyond serious illness and discover joy, confidence and a new world of possibilities, always free of charge.

-Together they are called the "SeriousFun Network".
+Together they are called the "SeriousFun Children's Network".